push-protocol/push-website/blog/2023-12-14-push-roadmap-recap-2023/index.md

 <ABlock href="/blog/introducing-notification-settings/" title="Article explaining notification settings for Push Protocol and how to enable it">Notification settings and why it's a game changer!</ABlock>

-### Push Video
-Push vision is to become the de-facto communication stack for web3.
-Real Time Communication like Video and Spaces was something we always planned as the next primitive to build on top of Push, as per the [whitepaper 1.0](https://whitepaper.push.org/protocol-specs-section/future-features-research "Whitepaper talking about Push Video").

-The team delivered on this promise as well but with some added benefites!
-Since it's built on top of the composable standard of Push Chat and Notification protocol.
-It benefits from their architecture as well, utilizing notifications for having a facetime call like interface and group chat for enabling gated calls.

-<ABlock href="/blog/push-launches-wallet-to-wallet-video-chat/" title="Introduction to Wallet to Wallet video calls">Learn more about Push Video and what it enables for web3 communication!</ABlock>

 ### Push Spaces
-Next up was of course Spaces!
-Spaces are a way to enable several users to have audio call like experience with each other.
-It borrows scalability from Push Chat along with the gated functionality enabling a new way by which all of Web3 can interact with each other.
+Push Spaces enable several users to have audio call like experience with each other, all from the comfort of your web3 wallet!
+It borrows scalability and gated functionality from Push Chat protol enabling new and creative ways by which all of Web3 can interact with each other.

 <ReactPlayer
   controls